rnietoe/Training/docs/AWS/05-Security.md

 **`AWS Cognito`** is the SSO Solution in AWS providing Web Identity Federation (auth using **Facebook**, **Google** and Amazon) recomended for mobile apps log in

+You can use MFA with a Cognito user pool

 store user profiles

 based on open standards as **OAuth2.0**, SAML2.0, OpenID Connect